 A change in focus

-As private investment becomes ever more important in development finance, we will increase our engagement with private sector actors to promote sustainable development and poverty reduction.
+As private investment becomes ever more important in development finance, they will increase our engagement with private sector actors to promote sustainable development and poverty reduction.